maluyckx/Network_Attacks/README.md

 To implement these changes, we set up several nft tables that you can find in the folder `protections/basic_network/`.

-The first one is one the router r1.
+The first one is on the router r1.
 ```
 #!/usr/sbin/nft -f